Evan-Zhao/6.828/Note.md

    In sum, space overhead for memory management is ~12MB if we have 4GB memory.

 1. We manually jumped (using `jmp`) to high linear address after the simple linear table has been set up.
 We have some instructions continue executing at a low EIP after we enable paging, because the simple table mapped `[KERNBASE, KERNBASE+4MB)` *and* `[0, 4MB)` both to physical `[0, 4MB)`.

+## Lab 4

+### SMP

+Symmetric multiprocessing: processors are symmetric in previleges / resources / function.

+1 CPU <-> 1 logic APIC unit.
+Useful for:

+* Getting CPU id (APIC ID)

+* Bringing up a CPU

+* Triggering clock interrupts

+### IO Holes

+Parts of physical memory that are hardwired to certain I/O devices.

+E.g.: VGA buffer (at 640K).
+We did not map that part of memory at all.

+LAPIC lives at `0xFE000000`.
+We'll map that to a lower address `MMIOLIM`.

+### Indirect Call of `mp_main`

+At `mpentry.S`, line 77.
+We moved the addr of the main function into `%eax` before jumping there.

+### Q: Link Address

+Why the macro `MPBOOTPHYS` in file `kern/mpentry.S` is necessary?

+* The AP kernel code is not specially linked.
+It's linked at high address, but when AP CPU starts, it runs in low address.
+The macro transfers link addr to load addr.